gabrielweyer/nuggets/windbg/README.md

 In the installation wizard, select `Debugging Tools for Windows` and clear all the other components.

-`WinDbg` comes in two flavors: `x86` and `x64`.
+`WinDbg` comes in two flavours: `x86` and `x64`.
 Both will be installed, when loading a dump make sure you select the one matching the bitness of your process.

 ### Store

-Alternatively if you're running `Windows 10` you can install a `WinDbg` preview from the [store][windbg-store].
+Alternatively, if you're running `Windows 10` you can install a `WinDbg` preview from the [store][windbg-store].
 This most likely will become the preferred distribution channel.

 ## Open a memory dump